Blackstone Viaduct

+History

 The viaduct was built as part of a project by the Boston, Hartford and Erie (BH&E) to build a complete run between New York City and Boston.
 The first leg of this route, between Blackstone and Boston, was opened in 1849, and was purchased by the BH&E in 1867.
 That company completed the connection between Blackstone and New Haven, Connecticut in 1873, part of which included construction of this viaduct, replacing an older wooden trestle.
 By the early 20th century, some of the viaduct's arches were in deteriorating condition, and were reinforced with concrete in 1918.
 The bridge over Canal Street was replaced in 1917.
 The viaduct is one of the largest of the state's 19th-century masonry bridge structures, second in size only to the Canton Viaduct.

-In March 1968 floodwaters washed away an abutment of the adjoining trestle to the east, causing its collapse.
-The bridge had been recently used by the New Haven Railroad for freight service, transporting automobiles.
-The crossing has not been rebuilt.
+In the late 1960s, floodwaters washed away an abutment of the adjoining trestle to the east, ending service over the viaduct.

-The first phase of a restoration project intended to convert the viaduct into a recreational facility including a bike path began in 2019.
-The bike path will travel over the viaduct and connect two disjointed sections of the Blackstone River Greenway, one 3.7-mile segment in Massachusetts terminating in the town of Blackstone, and a 0.6-mile stretch in Woonsocket, Rhode Island.
-As of 2021, the Greenway comprised a total of 17 miles of off-road bike path, along a planned 48-mile route between Providence and Worcester.
+The Massachusetts Department of Conservation and Recreation (DCR) purchased a section of the right-of-way, including the viaduct, in the 1980s for possible conversion to a rail trail.
+A 2010 DCR study indicated the viaduct was in poor condition and that trail conversion would require it to be removed.
+However, after local advocacy, a second study in 2015 found that it was sufficiently sound to be restored.
+A 3.7 mile segment of trail west of the viaduct opened in 2017 as part of both the Southern New England Trunkline Trail (SNETT), which follows the BH&E, and the Blackstone River Greenway.
+Restoration work on the Canal Street bridge took place in 2019–2020.

+Restoration of the viaduct itself began in 2022.
+On November 22, 2024, the DCR opened 0.44 miles of trail from Canal Street over the viaduct and curving south to the Rhode Island line, connecting to an existing portion of trail in Rhode Island.
+The restoration and trail construction project cost $14 million.